What does an Education Foundation do? or What is an Education Foundation?

 How much time does it take?

 That depends on each board member's level of involvement.
 There are typically five regular board meetings per year which are scheduled for 1.5 hours each.
 Board members are also able to join a committee.
-Committee members can participate in events including executive, governance, marketing, grant review, golf outing, breakfast event, and fundraising.
-There are also numerous opportunities to volunteer at events throughout the year.
+Committee members can participate in areas such as governance, marketing, grant review, fundraising and events.
 The typical board member will spend a minimum of 12 hours per year volunteering.